School Leaders:

 |

-- You will be the facilitator of learning (Team Leader) for your TEAM at your school.
-The presenter will support you in your onsite role - promoting discussion, encouraging collaboration, assisting teachers progress through the course.
-The better you support, encourage and facilitate the greater will be the gains made by your teachers.
+- You will be the facilitator of learning (Team Leader) for your Team.
+The Learn Implement Share presenter will support you in your onsite role.

-- In this way you will experience significant pedagogical influence with your teachers BECAUSE the ideas will not be seen as yours.
-You will be facilitating the process but you will also be a participant in the course alongside your teachers.
-You will have pedagogical influence because you'll be leading from the side supporting your teachers with questions like "Hey Joel, how did your students take to that metacognition assignment you gave them from the course?
-I'm intending to run that one next week and was wondering ... " and "Lisa, I overheard you saying to Ben the other day how impressed you were with the change in your students' behaviour.
-Sounds awesome!
-I need something for my Year Nines.
-Which strategies do you think have been the most instrumental?" ... and so on.
+- In these ways you will experience significant pedagogical influence with your teachers BECAUSE the pedadgogical ideas are coming from the course rather than from you.
+You'll be leading from the side, supporting your teachers with questions like "Hey Joel, how did your students take to that metacognition assignment?
+I'll be running that one next week ... " and "Lisa, I overheard you saying to Ben how impressed you were with the Understanding-first approach and how it has changed your students' behaviour.
+Tell me about that."
+And so on.

 Team PD Testimonial Interview